 Personal injury claims are brought against the person or entity that caused the damage through negligence, gross negligence, reckless conduct, or intentional misconduct and, in some cases, on the basis of strict liability.
 Different jurisdictions describe damages (or things for which the injured person can be compensated) in different ways, but damages generally include the injured person's medical bills, pain and suffering, and decreased quality of life.
 Personal injury cases are based on two main principles: duty of care and negligence.
 Negligence occurs when a third party fails to properly perform their duty of care and the claimant is injured as a result of this negligence.

 If you think you may have valid reasons to file a personal injury lawsuit, it's important to act quickly.
-If someone was injured in a motor vehicle incident by a reckless driver, the injured person would expect to receive compensation.
+If someone knows that he/she is one of the victims of car accidents by a reckless driver, the injured person would expect to receive compensation.
 However, a person who witnessed the aftermath of an event is generally not allowed to seek compensation.
 For example, when legislatures passed workers' compensation laws, they essentially took all work-related injury cases outside the scope of personal injury and made workers' compensation the sole remedy for injured workers (in most cases excluding injury-related lawsuits against employers).

 Attorneys Lawyers Car Accident Lawyers Defective Product Lawyers Personal Injury Lawyers Medical Malpractice Lawyers Wrongful Death Lawyers Workers' Compensation Lawyers.
 For example, drivers in Missouri have a duty to exercise the highest degree of care, which is the degree of care that a very careful and prudent person would exercise when driving.
 Finally, personal injury law also includes intentional torts, including civil assaults, assaults, and others.
 If you have suffered a personal injury and would like more information on how to file a claim, do not hesitate to contact us.